Share it

 Notes

-• It is recommended to wash the parsley with cold water and then dry it in the salad spinner.
-You can also wash parsley a day before, so it completely dries for the tabbouli salad.
+• It is recommended to wash the parsley with cold water, and then dry it in the salad spinner to get rid of the excess water.
+You can also wash parsley a day before so it completely dries for the tabbouleh salad.

-• You can use dry mint instead of fresh mint.
+• You can use dry mint instead of fresh mint leaves.
 Since it has a more intense taste, you will need less dry mint.

 • You can add a drizzle of pomegranate molasses for a tangier taste and a dash of seven spices for extra flavor.